 - Water and take care of the tree as it grows.

 Replanting Private Trees

-Trees in your yard, other than the street tree, may be planted this fall or next spring.
-The main planting cycles are September through Thanksgiving and April 1 to June 1.
+Trees in your yard, other than the street tree, may be planted this spring or fall.
+The main planting cycles are April 1 to June 1 and September through Thanksgiving.
 A permit is not required.
 However, you should call Iowa One Call at 1-800-292-8989 before digging.

 Review the tree planting lists to find trees that grow in our climate.
 Native trees are adapted to local growing conditions and ecosystems and often perform best over the long run.
 Most trees native to the Midwest should also perform well in Iowa.
 The lists also include many non-native tree species that are adapted well to this area and the stresses of urban environments.
 The best approach for selecting a tree to plant is to evaluate sunlight, soil volume and quality, water sources, and other physical conditions of the site.